EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Rivermere/People/Lysaen Varren.md

 From a young child Lysaen has been personally tutored by his father in the arcane arts and wizardry, showing extraordinary progress at a young age.
 He desires greatly to be exactly like his father, even showing the same disappointment towards [[Carrick Varren]] and some of his other flaws.

+Growing up, Lysaen's father pushed him to
 ## Personality
+---
+Lysaen's personality is a bit harsh.
+He is extremely proud of his brilliance, even if it brings some arrogance to himself.
+Due to his brilliance, Lysaen is witty and charming, usually able to get his way

+## Roleplay Notes
 ---
 #### Voice